 One, the further away you palace your generator from the RV, the longer the extension cord you’ll need.

-Two, the far away the generator from your camper, the higher the risk of getting stolen.
+Two, the farther away the generator is from your camper, the higher the risk of getting stolen.
 Anyone with a pickup can come and give your generator a ride before you can reach it.